shaysugg/Notes/iOS-study/Modern Concurency/TaskGroup.md

 	//some heavy operation that returns an string eventually }
 ```
+* New in iOS 17: we can also use `withDiscardingTaskGroup`
 ## Reduce group
 For cleaner syntax, we can use `reduce` on the group to return our desired result. note that we need to use another `withThrowingTaskGroup` initializers. here is the example: